 My Creative Process

 From the very beginning I observed very closely my rhythms, the rhythm of my breathing, the movement of my hand and body.
-I watched my thoughts.
+I watched my thoughts and sensed my inner being.
 I was constantly experimenting.
 Everything about drawing and painting was an experiment to me.
 I had little interest in learning how to create certain colors, composition or design.
 I had faith that by touching into the natural truth of my own being, being part of this Universe and nature, all of that would come through naturally.
-My intent was on freeing myself to let go, to learn to play again, to create and to allow my own soul to be fully in the creation, fully expressed through my body.
+My intent was on freeing myself to let go, to learn to play again, to create and to allow my whole self and soul to be fully in the creation, fully expressed through my body.

 To assist my intention I meditated before and often during painting.
 I would pay very close attention to my breath and find a rhythm to paint from connected to my breathing.
 I would do things like switch hands, even painting with brushes in both hands at the same time.
 I painted with my eyes closed, while humming, while talking out loud, while having conversations with different parts of myself and even with my painting.
 I often tried painting to the vibrations within me, to the inner music, to the music of the Universe we can hear when we are still enough to listen to it.
 I also experimented painting to different types of music, classical without words being my favorite.
 In those years, some of my favorites were Beethoven, Chopin, Mozart and Debussy.
 Painting like all true creation and living, is the art of allowing creativity to flow from a place of deep listening.